Sonic Automotive: Sales and acquisitions

 In 2001, Sonic made its entrance into the Oklahoma City market with the purchase of Boyd Chevrolet and Steve Bailey Honda.

 In 2002, Sonic acquired the sixteen-location Michigan-based Don Massey Dealerships.
 This brought the company to 134 total locations, making it the second-largest automotive retailer at the time.
 The acquisition also brought Sonic to 23 total Cadillac dealerships, representing between 5-7% of the brand's total revenue.

 In July 2003, Sonic agreed to purchase eighteen dealerships, including the Momentum Automotive Group in Houston, Texas.
-Sonic's presence in the Houston area had traditionally been with domestic brands, but the acquisition of Momentum added BMW, Jaguar, and Audi brands to the companies portfolio.
+Sonic's presence in the Houston area had traditionally been with domestic brands, but the acquisition of Momentum added BMW, Jaguar, and Audi brands to the company's portfolio.
 This sale also represented the first direct acquisition of a Saturn franchise by a retail automotive group, with the purchase of two Bay Area Saturn stores.

 Sonic purchased two dealerships from PPE Houston in January 2007.
 The acquisition of the Land Rover and Jaguar stores brought Sonic to 173 franchises and 37 collision repair centers.

 Sonic halted its acquisition strategy during the Great Recession but returned to acquiring new locations in order to drive growth in 2013.

 In November 2014, Sonic traded one of its Don Massey Cadillac locations in Lone Tree, CO, to the Denver-based John Elway Automotive Group in exchange for the John Elway Chevrolet location and the associated real estate.
 The trade came about as a way for the brand to acquire a strong-performing Chevrolet franchise, as well as a plot of land beside the dealership on which the new Murray Imports BMW location could be built.